chinapedia/wikipedia.abstract.en/Page/Chromatin.md

 Cell-cycle dependent structural organization

 1. INTERPHASE: The structure of chromatin during interphase of mitosis is optimized to allow simple access of transcription and DNA repair factors to the DNA while compacting the DNA into the nucleus.
 The structure varies depending on the access required to the DNA.
-Genes that require regular access by RNA polymerase require the looser structure provided by euchromatin.NHGRI_human_male_karyotype.png staining, showing the classic metaphase chromatin structure.]]
+Genes that require regular access by RNA polymerase require the looser structure provided by euchromatin. staining, showing the classic metaphase chromatin structure.]]
 2. METAPHASE: The metaphase structure of chromatin differs vastly to that of interphase.
 It is optimised for physical strength and manageability, forming the classic chromosome structure seen in karyotypes.
 The structure of the condensed chromatin is thought to be loops of 30 nm fibre to a central scaffold of proteins.
 It is, however, not well-characterised.The physical strength of chromatin is vital for this stage of division to prevent shear damage to the DNA as the daughter chromosomes are separated.
 To maximise strength the composition of the chromatin changes as it approaches the centromere, primarily through alternative histone H1 analogues.It should also be noted that, during mitosis, while most of the chromatin is tightly compacted, there are small regions that are not as tightly compacted.
 These regions often correspond to promoter regions of genes that were active in that cell type prior to entry into chromatosis.
 The lack of compaction of these regions is called bookmarking, which is an epigenetic mechanism believed to be important for transmitting to daughter cells the "memory" of which genes were active prior to entry into mitosis.[12]
 This bookmarking mechanism is needed to help transmit this memory because transcription ceases during mitosis.